 Find pet insurance with dental coverage at Pawlicy Advisor.

 Dental disease in dogs and cats can be just as serious as any other illness.
-If left untreated, bad oral hygiene can lead to bad breath, infection, tooth loss, and malnutrition.
+If left untreated, bad oral hygiene can lead to dental disease, infection, tooth loss, and malnutrition.
 Unfortunately, this often happens because dental treatments at the vet can be very expensive.

 Many owners choose to defer the cost of routine dental cleanings and allow the problem to slowly worsen over time, leading to more expensive treatments down the road.
 Some dental treatments can cost over $1,000, so you might want to consider getting dental coverage as part of your pet insurance plan.